PoCInnovation/Pool2022/Software/README.md

 ## :open_book: Day 1 - Langage Initiation

-You will choose a langage : Typescript or Golang and learn the basics of it by creating an interactive application in your terminal.
+You will choose a langage: Typescript or Golang and learn the basics of it by creating an interactive application in your terminal.

 This choice will organise your week.
 You will learn something new in the choosen langage each of the following days.